halyusa16/mysql-employee-analysis/README.md

 ## 📌 Project Overview
-This project is a **SQL-based portfolio** showcasing my ability to write and optimize SQL queries.
+This project is a **SQL-based portfolio** demonstrating **basic querying, table joins, aggregations, subqueries, and advanced SQL operations**.
 The dataset contain tables of employee details, salary information, and department assignments.

-The SQL queries in this project demonstrate **basic querying, table joins, aggregations, subqueries, and advanced SQL operations**.

 ## 📂 Database Schema